-Donna Troy’s has a relatively confusing origin story as compared to most heroes.
-This is because over the course of her publication history she has had to be tied into both Wonder Woman continuity as well as Teen Titans continuity, which meant that publication decisions had to factor in both of those considerations.
+Donna Troy has a relatively confusing origin story as compared to most heroes.
+This is because over the course of her publication history, she has had to be tied into both Wonder Woman continuity as well as Teen Titans continuity, which meant that publication decisions had to factor in both of those considerations.

-Her silver age story is the one which is most often referenced as a base for the character even though it has changed many times.
+Her silver age story is the one which is most often referenced as a base for the character, even though it has changed many times.
 In the later years of the golden age of comics, most Wonder Woman stories focused on the Wonder Family, which consisted of Hippolyta, Wonder Woman and two de-aged versions of Wonder Woman – Wonder Girl and Wonder Tot.
-When the idea was made to launch a version of the Justice League of America it was decided to use the pre-existing teen sidekicks of the main DC characters.
-Wonder Woman had never had a sidekick and so a new Wonder Girl was introduced, based somewhat off of the previous version although with a different background.
-In this origin Donna is an orphan after her parents are killed in a fire, and she is rescued by Diana and taken to Paradise Island.
+When the idea was made to launch a version of the Justice League of America, it was decided to use the pre-existing teen sidekicks of the main DC characters.
+Wonder Woman had never had a sidekick and so a new Wonder Girl was introduced, based somewhat off of the previous version, although with a different background.
+In this origin, Donna is an orphan after her parents are killed in a fire, and she is rescued by Diana and taken to Paradise Island.
 Through the use of the Purple Ray she was given similar powers to Diana.
 She also learned the ways of Amazon combat and physical training.
-When she was a teenager she joined the Teen Titans.
-In a slightly different origin story (told in the story arc Who Is Donna Troy?) she is an orphan after her mother has died of cancer.
-This is a variation of the previous story though, as it is the orphanage which catches on fire.
+When she was a teenager, she joined the Teen Titans.
+In a slightly different origin story (told in the story arc Who Is Donna Troy?) she is an orphan after her mother had died of cancer.

 The most significant problem in the character’s history was what to do with her following Crisis on Infinite Earths.
-At the end of Crisis, the golden age/silver age Wonder Woman was obliterated from existence by an attack from the Anti-Monitor and the character was subsequently relaunched in a new series with a different origin by George Perez.
-This new Wonder Woman came to man’s world long after most other superheroes but all of Donna’s adventures with the Teen Titans still stood as in continuity, thus Donna had shown up well before Wonder Woman ever had, and not vice versa as had been the case before.
+At the end of Crisis, the golden age/silver age Wonder Woman was obliterated from existence by an attack from the Anti-Monitor, and the character was subsequently relaunched in a new series with a different origin by George Perez.
+All of Donna’s adventures with the Teen Titans still stood as in continuity, thus Donna had shown up well before Wonder Woman ever had, and not vice versa as had been the case before.
 She was first reimagined as a descendant of the Titans of Myth (the precursors of the Olympic Gods) but this was soon changed by John Byrne, who was writing Wonder Woman and sought to better incorporate in Donna’s background.
 He re-wrote her origin to be that she had been a magical doppelganger of Wonder Woman as a child that was brought to life.
 She was subsequently kidnapped by the Dark Angel and cursed to live lives which ended is some sort of tragedy (her superhero life was a reflection of this as well.)
 This remained as the origin story until she was later killed.
 It was then revealed that Donna had been but one of many replicas of herself that had the task of recording the multiverse.
 Thus the character later returned (albeit from a different reality) and this more cosmic origin became more defining for the character.

 She was created as a member for the Teen Titans and first appeared in the Brave and the Bold #60 in 1965.
 She was created by Bob Haney and Bruno Premiani.
 The cover, which also features the heroine, was drawn by Nick Cardy.